 Column 8 informs the proposed frequency of undertaking M&E activities.
-Here, a differentiation is made by using three variants of the $\diamond \diamond \diamond$ -symbol.
-While the \diamond -symbol indicates an assessment being recommended to be done with a higher frequency, e.g. by each Living Lab session, the \diamond -symbol represents a bi-annual frequency.
-The \diamond -symbol stands for an annual frequency or less frequent assessment, e.g. using occasions such as the midterm performance assessment (2020) or final assessment (2022) of Living Labs.
-If two symbols are displayed together, e.g. $\diamond \diamond$, it means that a bi-annual frequency of the related M&E activity is proposed, however, a more often frequency could be chosen by local facilitators if preferred to.
-This is e.g. the case for the amount of Living Lab sessions.
+Here, a differentiation is made by using three variants of the $\diamondsuit \diamondsuit -$ symbol.
+While the $\diamondsuit -$ symbol indicates an assessment being recommended to be done with a higher frequency, e.g. by each Living Lab session, the $\diamondsuit -$ symbol represents a bi-annual frequency.
+The $\diamondsuit -$ symbol stands for an annual frequency or less frequent assessment, e.g. using occasions such as the midterm performance assessment (2020) or final assessment (2022) of Living Labs.
+If two symbols are displayed together, e.g. $\diamondsuit \diamondsuit$, it means that a bi-annual frequency of the related M&E activity is proposed, however, a more often frequency could be chosen by local facilitators if preferred to.
+For example, this is the case for the number of Living Lab sessions.
 While the DoA states the number of two Living Lab sessions per case site per year as a minimum demand, all case sites should feel free to foster a more often get-together of their Living Labs.